 The need for speed is seated somewhere deep within the human psyche — maybe it's those millenia we spent chasing down our meals — and as such, it should be no surprise that we can make a race out of, well, anything.
 Someone always wants to be fastest, whether it's by foot or flight.

-As such, we've rounded up seven of the world's fastest human beings in endeavours that don't necessitate fuel, wheels or wings.
-(OK, one has fuel – and wings.
-But it's worth it.
-Trust us.)
+As such, we've rounded up seven of the world's fastest human beings in endeavors that don't necessitate fuel, wheels or wings (OK, one has fuel — and wings — but it's worth it, trust us).

 1. Antoine Albeau, windsurfer